PataphysicalSociety/soupault.app/site/plugins.md

   file = "tmp/some-plugin.lua"
 ```

-In this case `tmp/some-plugin.lua` will be registered as `my-cool-widget` widget.
+In this case `tmp/some-plugin.lua` will be registered as `my-cool-widget`.

+Consult the [reference manual](/reference-manual/#installing-plugins) for details.

 ## Generic